fastrgv/RufasSwap/README.md

 rufaswap.bat (Windows 64-bit)

 -------------------------------------------------------------------
+Linux users may type:
+	rufaswap_gnu,

-Linux users may type rufaswap_gnu, or double click the icon of rufaswap_gnu in file manager.
+or double click the icon of rufaswap in file manager.

 You can also run the windows EXEs under wine thusly: